 If all the above conditions are satisfied, then each node generates partial signature for the block as a vote.
 Nodes will broadcast their votes to other nodes.
 The pseudo code of block verification is presented in Algorithm 4.

-4.2.4 Block Finalization Stage
+4.2.4 Block Finalization Stage(Full Signanature 也有一个验证，放在上一个阶段)

 In block finalization stage, a block will be finalized.
-Nodes will vote for the current block.
 If there are a sufficient number of nodes agree on the current block, nodes will be informed to finalize the block.
 Each node will update the block in their local blockchain.
 Then, nodes will start a new consensus round.
-The pseudo code of block finalization is presented in Algorithm 5.
+The pseudo code of block finalization is presented in Algorithm 5.（看不出来finalized 是在干嘛）

-A full signature is used as the proof of the finalization of blocks in the block finalization stage.
-SWIB utilize a voting mechanism that based on a secure threshold BLS signature scheme.
+A full signature is used as a(the-所述) proof of the finalization of blocks in the block finalization stage.
+SWIB utilizes a voting mechanism that based on a secure threshold BLS signature scheme.
 In this voting mechanism, a partial signature is seen as a vote of the proposed block.
 When gathering a sufficient number of partial signature shares of the proposed block, a consensus node can recover the full signature through the signature recovery algorithm of the threshold BLS signature scheme.
-The successful reconstruction of valid full signature indicates that a sufficient number of nodes approve the proposed block.
+The successful reconstruction of full signature indicates that a sufficient number of nodes approve the proposed block.
 In this case, the block is considered to be valid.
-Therefore, it is feasible to use the full signature as the signal of block finalization.
+Therefore, it is feasible to use the full signature as the proof of block finalization.

 4. 3 Incentive and Punishment Mechanisms